As the weather cools down in the Northern hemisphere it’s time to think about the best winter coats for women to suit your style!

 Style tip: Belt it and go for a monochromatic look if you want to keep the whole ensemble as figure flattering and lengthening as possible.

-The goal here is to make sure you select pieced underneath that do a great job of keeping you warm without adding bulk (think cashmere or thinner wool pieces)
+The goal here is to make sure you select pieces underneath that do a great job of keeping you warm without adding bulk (think cashmere or thinner wool pieces).

 Think of your sleeves as an interchangeable aspect of your look.
 More so, you can dress up the look with luxe cashmere turtlenecks or opt for a dressed down sweater-like sleeve.

 What was enjoyable, however, were the diversity of styles, cuts, and shades that hit the runway.

 Style tip: If you would like a boho-light look, go for a fringed suede coat in a black shade.
 The fringe isn’t as striking, but you still get a bit of the boho edge.
 For a more classic style, opt for a trench coat.

 I hope this article answered all or most of your questions on how to choose a coat.
-If you are looking for one right now then happy shopping!

 How do you choose a coat?
 Which coats do you (wish you) have in your wardrobe?

 Like this article on the best winter coats for women?
 Save it on Pinterest!